Capital Construction Updates

 HVAC Projects

-• The Sawyer & Hitchner ’87 Wing HVAC projects are currently in design and are anticipated to start work in the spring of 2026.
+- The Sawyer & Hitchner ’87 Wing HVAC projects are currently in design and are anticipated to start work in the spring of 2026.

-• Design for the replacement of the chiller for Barrows Hall ESRB wing is underway.
+- Design to replace the chiller for Barrows Hall ESRB wing is underway.
 Replacement of the chiller is anticipated in late spring of 2026.
-The design firm Salas O’Brien has been selected.
+Design firm Salas O’Brien has been selected.
+Approval of the project was received at the January 2026 Board of Trustees meeting.
+The project budget is estimated at $1 million.

 Bennett Hall South Entrance Curtain Wall

 The Bennett Hall South Entrance Curtain Wall project replaces the existing exterior glass wall and storefront entrance of the south staircase.
 The project design team is Carpenter Associates, and the construction manager is CEM/D.P.
 Porter.
-Construction is scheduled for spring 2026 upon completion of the 2026 spring semester.
+Construction is scheduled for spring 2026 upon completion of the academic semester.
 The project budget is approximately $275,000.

 Electrical Infrastructure Upgrades